 Gregory Cooley, MD

-Clinical Associate Professor
+Clinical Professor

 Department of Human Oncology

-I am a clinical associate professor in the Department of Human Oncology.
+I am a clinical professor in the Department of Human Oncology.
 My previous background as medical director of radiation oncology of a large, regional, NCI-funded Community Clinical Oncology Program (CCOP) is a little different than that of many clinicians.
 Our program’s goal was to tap into the latest high-level clinical research and technology while providing continuous and rapid clinical advancements as they arose to offer the most advanced, proven care available.
 With great pride, I serve in the DHO as part of this leading UW cancer program, which provides this kind of research and experience the world looks to for advancements.

 The DHO is one of the few centers in the region offering both low-dose-rate and high-dose-rate prostate brachytherapy.
 Two decades ago, prostate brachytherapy showed superior PSA control rates.
 With further advances in dosing, fractionation and MRI-based planning, results are even better.
 One recent advancement that I employ is the use of a natural body substance, hyaluronic acid (SpaceOar gel), as a temporary barrier in select individuals to separate the rectum from high dose regions of the prostate.